Electric dipole moments in the extended scotogenic models: Charged lepton EDMs at two-loop level

 Here we have shown the exact formulae of charged lepton EDMs at the two-loop level without neglecting the lepton masses for completeness.\footnote{In a precise sense, the EDM calculation must be done in the neutrino mass eigenbasis and the dependence of the PMNS matrix comes in the EDM formulae.
 However the calculation in the neutrino flavor basis which has been done in the above has no substantial difference from that in the neutrino mass eigenbasis since the small neutrino masses can eventually be ignored.} In a realistic study, the charged lepton and neutrino masses can be neglected ($\xi_\alpha,\xi_\beta,\xi_{\nu_\beta}\ll1$), and thus the EDM formulae can be further simplified as will be seen below.

 In addition to the above diagrams, the diagrams shown in Figs.~\ref{fig:edm_majorana_zero} and \ref{fig:edm_dirac_zero} might contribute to charged lepton EDMs.
 As we will explain shortly, however, we conclude these diagrams induce no charged lepton EDM for some reasons.
 The Majorana type diagrams (e1), (e2), (f1), (f2) in Fig.~\ref{fig:edm_majorana_zero} and the Dirac type diagrams (i1) and (i2) in Fig.~\ref{fig:edm_dirac_zero} do not contribute to charged lepton EDMs since the resultant loop function is completely symmetric under the exchange $i\leftrightarrow j$.
 For the Majorana type diagrams (g1) and (g2) in Fig.~\ref{fig:edm_majorana_zero}, a non-zero contribution to the charged lepton EDMs arises from each diagram.
 However, we have checked that the sum of these contributions exactly cancels.
 We have checked that the Dirac type diagrams (j1) and (j2) in Fig.~\ref{fig:edm_dirac_zero} also similarly cancel.
-The Majorana type diagrams (h1)-(h3) and the Dirac type diagrams (k1)-(k3) give a finite contribution which superficially looks non-zero.
-However, we have numerically checked that it eventually vanishes though an exact analytic proof is not easy.
-As we have seen above, some non-trivial cancellations occur in the EDM calculation.
-In fact, those cancellations would rather clearly be understood from the same arguments that the quark EDMs in the SM identically vanish at the two-loop level using the Lagrangian renormalized at one-loop level~\cite{Shabalin:1978rs}.\footnote{Similar argument of the cancellations has been discussed in the Type-I seesaw models~\cite{Ng:1995cs, Archambault:2004td, Chang:2004pba}. } The other Dirac type diagrams (l1)-(l3) and (m1)-(m3) also do not contribute to the EDMs since the amplitude is proportional to $|y_{i\alpha}|^2|y_{j\beta}|^2$ and have no imaginary part.
+For the Majorana type diagrams (h1)-(h3) and the Dirac type diagrams (k1)-(k3), we have applied the same arguments with the Ref.~\cite{Shabalin:1978rs} where the quark EDMs in the SM identically vanish at the two-loop level using the Lagrangian renormalized at one-loop level,\footnote{Similar argument of the cancellations has been discussed in the Type-I seesaw models~\cite{Ng:1995cs, Archambault:2004td, Chang:2004pba}. } and we have explicitly shown that the EDM contributions from these diagrams exactly cancel.
+The other Dirac type diagrams (l1)-(l3) and (m1)-(m3) also do not contribute to the EDMs since the amplitude is proportional to $|y_{i\alpha}|^2|y_{j\beta}|^2$ and have no imaginary part.

 In particular, we are interested in the electron EDM since it is precisely measured compared to the other charged leptons.
 Ignoring the charged lepton and neutrino masses in the loop functions and assuming that the CP-even and CP-odd neutral scalar masses are degenerate with the charged scalar mass,\footnote{The degeneracy of the scalar masses is actually required to obtain the small neutrino masses consistently with the neutrino oscillation data.} the formula of the electron EDM is simplified as